rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 #### RPC and Low Level integrations

-Sometimes developers need lower level access to the server side methods for more control and a tighter integration.
+Sometimes developers need lower-level access to the server side methods for more control and tighter integration.
 Commonly there can be two ways for two distinct technologies to communicate with each other at a low level.
 They can either use the runtime to access their classes directly at a low level or they can use a common interface `RPC bridge` over sockets.

-* **Direct access**: Direct access allows a source language to use the interpreter/runtime of the target language to gain direct access to a method and execute it as if it were native of the source language itself .
+* **Direct access**: Direct access allows a source language to use the interpreter/runtime of the target language to gain direct access to a method and execute it as if it were native of the source language itself.
 [Pyjnius](https://pyjnius.readthedocs.io/en/stable/) is such an implementation which allows python to use java runtime as a means to access the java classes and methods directly in python projects.
 There are similar implementations for other languages/technologies as well.
-The greatest advantage of such an access is development speed and flexibility.
-On the other hand, the disadvantage is thet direct access sometimes requires special configurations and dependencies.
+The greatest advantage of such access is development speed and flexibility.
+On the other hand, the disadvantage is that direct access sometimes requires special configurations and dependencies.
 Sometimes direct access is closely tied to the version of the runtime that it works with.

-* **RPC access**: RPC bridge is a mechanism which is more popular than direct access because its ease of setup.
+* **RPC access**: RPC bridge is a mechanism which is more popular than direct access because of its ease of setup.
 It does not carry specific dependencies for the mechanism to work properly.
-A RPC bridge uses language/technology independent way of communicating such as XML, JSON etc. In general RPC bridges are prefered over direct access mechanism due to simplicity to setup.
+An RPC bridge uses language/technology-independent way of communicating such as XML, JSON, etc. In general RPC bridges are preferred over direct access mechanism due to simplicity to set up.
 Python's [Py4j](https://www.py4j.org/) is such an implementation.
-It implemements its RPC bridge to use an internal port for communication over socket.
+It implements its RPC bridge to use an internal port for communication over the socket.
 RPC bridges translate your method call request into XML/JSON formatted structure and pass it to the target language/technology.
-The RPC bridge logic on the target decodes the structure to identify the method name, parameters etc to execute the method and send back response to caller.
+The RPC bridge logic on the target decodes the structure to identify the method name, parameters, etc to execute the method and send back a response to the caller.

 Some popular examples of low level implementations are: